Factorization homology I: higher categories: Tangential structures

-is a torsor for the space of maps to the group of orthogonal transformations of $\RR^n$, provided $M$ admits a framing.
-We will give a likewise description of the space of vari-framings on a stratified space.
+is a torsor for the space of maps to the group of orthogonal transformations of $\RR^n$.
+We will give an analogous description of the space of vari-framings on a stratified space.
 We first introduce the stratified version of the orthogonal group $\sO(n)$. \begin{construction}[$\un{\sO}$] We define the $\infty$-category $\un{\sO}$ over the poset $\ZZ_{\geq 0}$ of non-negative integers, as the following complete Segal space.
 Space of functors $[p]\to \un{\sO}$ over a functor $[p]\xra{i_\bullet} \ZZ_{\geq 0}$ classifying $i_0\leq \dots \leq i_p$ is

 the underlying space of the smooth submanifold consisting of those orthogonal linear maps that preserve each standardly embedded $\RR^{i_u}\subset \RR^{i_p}$.
 A morphism $[p]\xra{\rho}[q]\xra{i_\bullet} \ZZ_{\geq 0}$ in $\bdelta_{/\ZZ_{\geq 0}}$ determines the smooth homomorphism $\sO(\RR^{i_0} \subset \cdots \subset \RR^{i_q}) \to \sO(\RR^{i_{\rho(0)}} \subset \cdots \subset \RR^{i_{\rho(p)}})$ given by restricting transformations from $\RR^{i_q}$ to $\RR^{i_{\rho(p)}}\subset \RR^{i_q}$ and relaxing which subspaces are preserved.
 It follows that $\un{\sO}$ is indeed a simplicial space over $\ZZ_{\geq 0}$.
 For each $[p]\xra{i_\bullet}\ZZ_{\geq 0}$, taking orthogonal complements defines a diffeomorphism